 Nutmeg originated in the Spice Islands of Indonesia.
 In around the 6th century they were most likely taken to Europe by the crusaders.
 Until the 18th century the spice was mainly used for medicinal purposes.

-The flavor is very aromatic with a deep woody flavor and hints of clove.
+The flavour is very aromatic with a deep woody flavour and hints of clove.

 Nutmeg has a beautiful warming aroma that is rich, slightly sweet and fresh.
 All parts of the nutmeg tree are aromatic.

 Nutmeg in commonly used in baking.
 It pairs well is cheese, chicken, egg, lamb and milk dishes.

 The natural habitat for nutmeg is the wet tropics.
 The trees thrive in heavy annual rainfall, high humidity and medium high heat.
 While the roots are extensive, they are not very stable.
 In Grenada in 1955, 90% of the trees were destroyed by hurricane.